textpattern/textpattern.github.io/tags/output_form.md

 </head>
 ~~~

-Then in each of your pages, you insert the header using...
+Then in each of your pages, you insert the header using…

 ~~~ html
 <txp:output_form form="head" />